stevemanes/whos_online/README.md

 The bot list is downloaded periodically from http://www.user-agents.org, the most complete internet list of bots, spiders and browser user agents.

-Jquery drives the block display.
+jQuery drives the block display.

 Knowing which bots hit your site and how often can help you identify misbehaving spiders and spam bots which are sucking unnecessary bandwidth.
 Ideally, this